 The method and manner of payment both affect IR35 status.
 Being paid a monthly salary or an hourly rate can be an indicator of being Inside IR35.

-Why it pays to work with AMDH
+Why it pays to work with a micro consultancy

 Many businesses are afraid of IR35 because they’re worried that if they determine a contractor’s status as Outside IR35 and get it wrong, they may find themselves facing a hefty fine.

-- We are VAT registered
+- They are VAT registered

-- We have used sub-contractors
+- They have used sub-contractors